Hossainpur Upazila

+Hossainpur (হোসেনপুর) is an upazila of Kishoreganj District in Dhaka Division, Bangladesh.

 History

-In 1781, James Reel identified the boundaries of three major areas of Kishoreganj district in the geographical map of undivided Bangladesh.
+In 1781, James Reel identified the boundaries of three major areas of the Kishoreganj district in the geographical map of undivided Bangladesh.
 The name of a town is Hossainpur.
 It was shown as the most important township of ancient Kishoreganj on James Venlen's grid map.

-Under the Mughal Emperor Bahadur Shah, this area was known as Alauddin Husain Shah.
+Under the Mughal Emperor Bahadur Shah, this area was named for Alauddin Husain Shah.
 Hossainpur Upazila was surrounded by the river Narasunda at the southern end of Brahmaputra river at the western end.
-In the full age of the river, this township was well known in this area due to the expansion of business commerce at one time.
+In the full age of the river, this township was well known in this area due to the expansion of businesses and commerce.
 Boats often sailed on the outskirts of Hossainpur.

 Because of the easy flow of rivers, the British East India Company set up blue cells for indigo cultivation in the village of Pitalganj in Upazila.
 Even today, the remains of the demolished blue house in Pitalganj village are silent.
 In the oppression of the blue tax, the people of this population rebelled against the British.

 Geography

 Hossainpur is located at 24.4167°N 90.6500°E. It has 29,486 households and a total area of 121.29 km2.
-This is only 14 km distance from the Kishoreganj district.
-Nandail Upazila of Mymensingh district on the north, Sadar Upazila of Kishoreganj district on the east, Pakundia Upazila on the south, and Gofargaon Upazila of Mymensingh district on the west.
+This is only 14 km distance from the Kishoreganj district headquarters.
+Hossainpur is bordered by Nandail Upazila of Mymensingh district on the north, Kishoreganj Sadar Upazila on the east, Pakundia Upazila on the south, and Gafargaon Upazila of Mymensingh district on the west.

 Rivers

-In this Upazila, there is the main river named the Brahmaputra.
-From Kishoreganj a river flows in this area named Norosunda.
-Actually, this city is situated on the bank of Brahmaputra.
-There are some small, unknown rivers in this city.
-Panan bills, Bogra bills, Ragakhali canal, and Barikhal are flowing out of the Upazila.
+In this upazila, there is the main river named the Brahmaputra.
+From Kishoreganj, a river flows in this area, which is known as Narsunda.
+Hossainpur is situated on the bank of the Brahmaputra.

 Demographics

+According to the 2011 Census of Bangladesh, Hossainpur Upazila had 41,376 households and a population of 183,884.
+50,504 (27.47%) were under 10 years of age.
+Hossainpur had a literacy rate (age 7 and over) of 41.85%, compared to the national average of 51.8%, and a sex ratio of 1,038 females per 1,000 males.
+23,118 (12.57%) lived in urban areas.

-As of the 2011 Bangladesh census, Hossainpur has a population of 191,206.
-Males constitute 49% of the population, and females 51%.
-The adult population is 72,824.
-Hossainpur has an average literacy rate of 90.1% (7+ years), while the national average is 32.4%.
+According to the 1991 Bangladesh census, Hossainpur had a population of 191,206.
+Males constituted 49% of the population, and females constituted 51%.
+The adult population was 72,824.
+Hossainpur had an average literacy rate of 23.1% (7+ years), while the national average is 32.4%.

-The rate of population growth is 1.26% and the population density of this area is 15.16 (per km).

-Economy

-The main characteristic of Hossainpur is an agriculture-based economy.
-More than 60% of people directly relate to agriculture.
-Rice is the main crop in this area and jute, vegetables, peanut, etc. are popular cultivated products.
-Hossainpur is not the biggest industrial area but a very comfortable zone for doing business.
-A huge amount of potato, green chili, red chili, and other products export to the whole country.
-The other thing the city is popular for is different types of sweets.